Time Progression Stock Chart Examples Explained

-Within this article are “time progression” chart examples of one stock, to help readers focus on the candlestick patterns of Market Participant Groups and which one creates certain patterns in the charts.
-Therefore a portion of the chart has been covered in charts 1 & 2 creating a white space on the right side.
+Within this article are “time progression” stock chart examples of one stock to help readers focus on the candlestick patterns of the Stock Market Participant Groups.
+Each of the groups discussed create certain candlestick patterns in the charts.
+Therefore, a portion of the chart has been covered in stock chart examples #1 and #2, creating a white space on the right side.

-The chart example below has a huge gap down, then a candlestick with a long wick and a small white body.
-Volume has spiked to the top of the Volume Bars indicator window, on unusually high red or down day Volume.
+Stock chart example #1 above has a huge gap down and then a candlestick with a long wick and a small white body.
+Volume has spiked to the top of the Volume bars indicator window on unusually high red or “down day” Volume.

-This is a High Frequency Trading Firms Market Participant Group footprint and should be obvious on any chart.
-This was preceded by a runaway trendline pattern which was speculative.
-Usually this type of gap is either news or an earnings gap, however High Frequency Trading can also trigger in the wrong direction.
+This is a High Frequency Traders (HFTs) Stock Market Participant Group footprint, and it should be obvious on any chart.
+It was preceded by a runaway trendline pattern which was speculative.
+Usually, this type of gap is either news or an earnings gap; however, High Frequency Trading can also trigger in the wrong direction.

 Martha Stokes CMT